dg008/node-email-api/README.md

 MAIL_GUN_API_KEY=<YOUR_KEY_REMOVE_ANGLE_BRACKETS>
 SEND_GRID_API_KEY=<YOUR_KEY_REMOVE_ANGLE_BRACKETS>
 ```
+3. Run using 'npm run dev'.

-3. Create a simple POST request to http://localhost:3000/sendEmail using the following json:
+4. Create a simple POST request to http://localhost:3000/sendEmail using the following json:
 ```
 {
   "from": "hello@email.com",